October 23, 2019

 Trainer

 You want to improve your training measures and are looking for new methods – for online and offline?
-Then try the Sketchnote method and creatively and sustainably design your next learning unit.
+Then why not try the Sketchnote method and design your next learning unit creatively and sustainably.

 Doodles as a Creative Learning Method?

 We say yes!
-Because: People usually think in pictures, but speak only in terms and sentences.
-As a result, we often struggle to remember solely spoken content.
-So-called Sketchnotes can be a good support as they present knowledge in a simplified way.
-They serve the purpose of making content more understandable.
-As a trainer, you can use this method, for example, to summarize the key points of the last meeting in the form of sketches and individual terms to bring them closer to your participants and remind them again.
+Because: People usually think in pictures, but they only speak in terms and sentences.
+This often makes it difficult for us to remember purely spoken content.
+So-called Sketchnotes can be a good support, as they present knowledge in a simplified manner.
+They fulfill the task of making content more understandable.
+As a trainer, you can use this method to elaborate on the central points of the last meeting in the form of sketches and individual terms to bring these closer to your participants and remind them again.

 But what are Sketchnotes actually?
-They are a creative form of notation.
-Typically, these consist of small drawings or doodles that can be used instead of – or combined with – text.
-In particular, complex issues can be visualized with the help of a clever mix of images, texts, and structures, making them more accessible to learners.
+They are a creative form of note-taking.
+These usually consist of small drawings or doodles that can be used instead of – or in combination with – text.
+In particular, complex issues can be visualized with the help of a skillful mix of images, texts, and structures and are more accessible to learners.

 Sketchnotes in Business-Meetings einsetzen

-Present complex content in a simplified way using Sketchnotes.
+Present complex content in a simplified way with Sketchnotes.

 Three Reasons Why You Should Give Sketchnotes a Chance:

-1. Double Anchoring in Memory – By combining visual and textual content, engagement with a topic is encouraged.
-This contributes to understanding as it allows for different approaches to the discussed content.
+1. Double Anchoring in Memory – By combining visual and textual content, engagement with a topic is promoted.
+This contributes to comprehensibility, as different approaches to the discussed content are enabled.

-2. Automatic Filtering of Information – Sketchnoting forces your participants to select the information they absorb, making their notes more precise and meaningful.
+2. Automatic Filtering of Information – Sketchnoting forces your participants to select perceived content, making the notes more precise and meaningful.

-3. Active Listening – Learners automatically listen better thanks to this method, as they can focus on a visual note-taking instead of taking your words verbatim.
-This directs the focus to important key statements.
+3. Active Listening – Learners automatically listen better thanks to this method, as they can focus on a visual note-taking and do not have to take your words verbatim.
+This directs the focus to important key points.

 You Can Use the Sketchnote Method in Different Ways:

-It is particularly helpful for remembering content, as Sketchnotes are a good alternative to common minutes, condensing issues to their core statements.
+It is particularly helpful for remembering content, as Sketchnotes are a good alternative to conventional minutes, as they narrow down issues to their main message.

-The discovery of new content is also easier, as learners can quickly get an overview of a topic.
-And on top of that, you particularly appeal to visual learners!
+Gaining new content is also easier, as learners can quickly gain an overview of a topic.
+And on top of that, you address visual learners particularly strongly!

-During a face-to-face event, Sketchnotes can increase your participants’ engagement, as the act of drawing requires active listening.
+During a face-to-face event, Sketchnotes can increase your participants' engagement, as drawing along requires active listening.

-A Tip for You: Try using Sketchnotes for the follow-up of your last face-to-face event to visually illustrate the key content for your participants.
-Or let your participants brainstorm with this method for the upcoming session!
+A Tip for You: Try using Sketchnotes for the follow-up of your last face-to-face event to visually illustrate the key points to your participants.
+Or have your participants brainstorm using this method for the upcoming session!

 Sketchnotes als geeignete Methode zum kreativen Brainstorming.